ashishj76/interview/AWS_Preparation.md

 	- Server-Side Encryption - KMS

 #  What is the difference between EBS and S3?
-EBS         	                    S3
+EBS
-Highly scalable	                    Less scalable
+- Highly scalable.
-It is a block storage	            It is an object storage EBS is faster than S3	            S3 is slower than EBS User can access EBS only via the given EC2 instance
+- It is a block storage.
+- EBS is faster than S3.
+- User can access EBS only via the given EC2 instance.
+- It supports File system interface.

+S3
+- Less scalable.
+- It is an object storage.
+- S3 is slower than EBS.
-Anyone can access S3;               it is a public instance.
+- Anyone can access S3; it is a public instance.
-It supports File system interface	It supports Web interface
+- It supports Web interface.

 # What is RTO and RPO
 	- RTO - Recovery Time Objection.
 It is the maximum time your company is willing to wait for the recovery to finish in case of an outage.